-A lot of people quote their annual salary package, which includes their superannuation and/or benefits, instead of stating only their net take-home pay.
+A lot of people quote their annual salary package, which includes their KiwiSaver and/or benefits, instead of stating only their net take-home pay.
 This can sometimes be an honest mistake.
 As that’s how their annual salary was presented to them, so that’s the figure that’s in a person’s mind.
-As you can’t pay off a loan with super or a car allowance, applicants can’t include these as part of their income figures.
+As you can’t pay off a loan with KiwiSaver contributions or a car allowance, applicants can’t include these as part of their income figures.

 Some applicants also assume that all income is the same.
 But you can’t use a temporary allowance to pay off a 30-year loan.
 So a temporary allowance can’t be included in income figures.
 Rounding up commissions or bonuses are also often lied about on home loan applications.
 But, more often than not, the intention hasn’t been to deceive.

 As mortgage brokers, we stress the importance of people tracking their expenses and knowing their budgets.
 As there are always black holes, where people forget where their money goes.
 For example, I had a client tell me his only living expenses were insurance and registration for his car.
 He hadn’t included, and had forgot, about fuel and running costs.
 Again, this isn’t a deliberate lie.
 Some expenses aren’t top of mind.
 These can include medical expenses, gym memberships and entertainment.
 But they all need to be included.

 The true deception is when people deliberately lie on a home loan application.
 They could lie about a spouse, overstate their income, claim false residency status, or omit a loan or a credit card.
 Or even omit children/dependants, so they don’t have to declare the expenses associated with them.

 Also, applicants declaring they have a perfect repayment history is another true deception.
 Especially when overdue payments or credit defaults are discovered.
 The very worst cases of home loan deception include fraudulent identification documents, doctored bank statements or income documents.